 Please take care when walking under or near the cliffs and read the various warning signs which are situated at key locations.
 Keep away from recent falls and if your children are looking for fossils please remember the danger of further falls, soft ground and the tide.
 When walking along the cliff top please stay on the designated footpaths and stay clear of the edges and cracks.
 Beaches that are included in the Jurassic coast are Burton Bradstock, Charmouth, Eype, Seatown and West Bay however there is still much fun to be had on the beaches without stopping under the cliffs.

-We would like to also make our guests aware that the sea does have a very strong current and there can be sudden steep drops.
+We would like to also make our guests aware that the sea does have a very strong current.
+There can be sudden steep drops especially near the shoreline.
 Tides can change very quickly along with the weather conditions.
 Inflatables must be used with care and children must be supervised at all times.
 Please treat all the beaches with respect and you will have a very enjoyable time.

 Many of the beaches along the Jurassic coast are not supervised by lifeguards and if an incident should occur please call 999 and ask for the emergency services, which includes the coastguard and ambulance.